momentum-mod/docs/_posts/commands/2019-08-23-mom_restart.md

 This will teleport the player to the start of bonus 1 (track 1).
 If the player is not on bonus 1, the command will also set their timer to bonus 1.
 Use `mom_restart 2` to get to bonus 2, `mom_restart 3` to get to bonus 3, etc.

-## Notes

-If no start zone is found, the player will be teleported to a spawn position.